Kimarni Smith

-Kimarni Smith (born 14 March 1998) is an English footballer who currently plays for San Antonio FC in the USL Championship.
+Kimarni Smith (born 14 March 1998) is an English footballer who currently plays for One Knoxville in the USL League One.

 Career

 Basford United

 Smith played with the Nottingham-based Southern Football League side Basford United's academy as a youngster, as well as appearing for the club's first team during their 2014–15 season.

 Sheffield United

 Ahead of a 1 January 2016 move, Smith signed a professional contract with Sheffield United on 6 December 2015.
 Whilst with Sheffield United, Smith had a brief loan stint with National League North side Gainsborough Trinity in January 2017.

 College & amateur

 Following his release from Sheffield United in the summer of 2018, Smith moved to the United States to play college soccer at Clemson University.
 Whilst at Clemson, Smith scored 26 goals and tallied 11 assists in 63 appearances for the Tigers.
 Honours earned at Clemson included Second-team All-America, First-team All-South Region, and First-team All-ACC in 2019, and First-team All-ACC in 2020.

 During the 2019 season, Smith also played with National Premier Soccer League side Greenville FC, making six appearances and scoring a single goal.